mikaelvesavuori/only/readme.md

 ## Current version
 Version: 2.0.3
-Latest revision: 20160731
+Latest revision: 20160810

 ## What is Only Framework?
-Only Framework is a framework that provides 1) a responsive, modular, high-performance, secure boilerplate and scaffold together with a 2) styleguide that supports development from a foundational ground towards clear visual deliveries and 3) a simple Component Designer that encourages object-based composition of elements for total separation of design and development.
-The mantra behind Only Framework has been to make it super easy for designers, developers and stakeholders/clients alike to always have access to the current state of development—fast, fun, no-bullshit design and development.
+Only Framework is a framework that provides 1) a responsive, modular, high-performance, secure boilerplate and scaffold together with 2) a styleguide that supports development from a foundational ground towards clear visual deliveries and 3) a simple Component Designer that encourages object-based composition of elements for total separation of design and development.
+The mantra behind Only Framework has been to make it super easy for designers, developers and stakeholders/clients alike to always have access to the current state of development—through fast, fun, no-bullshit design and development.

 ## Author
 Mikael Vesavuori (Being: www.being.se), 2015-2016